Actor-comedian Kevin Hart will host 2019 Oscars | New Country 923

 Hart clearly doesn’t feel that way, writing on Instagram that it has been on his list of dream jobs for years.
 The 2019 Oscars will be broadcast Feb.
 24 on ABC.

+“I will be sure to make sure this years Oscars are a special one,” Hart wrote.

-Hart takes over hosting duties from Jimmy Kimmel, who presided over the last two ceremonies, including 2016’s best picture flub that resulted in the wrong best picture winner being announced.
-Last year’s ceremony was an all-time ratings low, and the film academy has announced a series of changes to the upcoming show.
+Hart takes over hosting duties from Jimmy Kimmel, who presided over the last two ceremonies, including 2016’s flub that resulted in the wrong best picture winner being announced.
+Last year’s ceremony was an all-time ratings low, and the film academy has announced a series of changes to the upcoming show .

 Those include shortening the broadcast to three hours, and also presenting certain categories during commercial breaks and broadcasting excerpts of those winners’ speeches later in the show.